-After the first-round interviews, the search committee chairperson will forward the names of three finalists and an alternate to the department chairperson, Dean and Human Resources.
-Once the three finalists and alternate are reviewed by the dean, the dean will notify HR and interviews may be scheduled.
-A search that produces less than three candidates will be reviewed by the Dean and the Vice President/Provost, who will determine if the search should be continued, canceled, or if a new search is required in collaboration with Human Resources.
-A department that has more than one vacant position in the same discipline may invite 4-6 candidates to campus.
+After the first round of interviews, the search committee chairperson will forward the names of three finalists and an alternate to the department chairperson and the academic Dean.
+Once the three finalists and alternate are reviewed by the dean, interviews may be scheduled.
+No more than three finalists may be invited to campus.
+A search that produces less than three candidates and an alternate will be reviewed by the Dean and the Vice President/Provost, who will determine if the search should be continued, canceled, or if a new search is required in collaboration with Human Resources.
+A department that have more than one vacant position in the same discipline may invite 4-6 candidates to campus.